entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > Forey (1998), character 2; Friedman & Coates (2006),  character 2; Yabumoto (2008), character 2; Geng *et al.* (2009), character 2; Wendruff (2011), character 2; Wendruff & Wilson (2012), character 2; Dutel *et al.* (2012), character 2; Zhu *et al.* (2012), character 2; Graf (2012), character 2; Wen *et al.* (2013),character 2; Cavin *et al.* (2013), character 2; Cavin & Grădinaru (2014), character 2; Arratia & Schultze (2015), character 2; Gess & Coates (2015), character 2; Dutel *et al.* (2015), character 2; Cavin *et al.* (2017), character 2, modified; Renesto & Stockar (2018), character 2; Cavin *et al.* (2019), character 2, modified; Toriño *et al.* (2021), character 2.

 > - Clement *et al.* (in review): "Character 1 was originally defined by Forey (1998, char.
 2).
 Subsequently, Cavin et al. (2017, char.
 2) considered an additional character-state for the consolidated condition of snout bones.
 The three character-states form a morphocline."

+> - Character XX in 'early gnathostome phylogeny dataset'.

-> - Zjy Onychodont: ?
+> - > - Zjy Onychodont: ?

 2. Ethmoid commissure, trajectory of: middle portion through median rostral (0); sutural course (1); through bone center of premaxilla (2). (ordered)
 > Cloutier (1991a), character 6, in part; Cloutier (1991b), character 6, in part.

 > - Clement *et al.* (in review): "The three character-states form a morphocline."

+> - Character 166 in 'early gnathostome phylogeny dataset'.
 > - Zjy Onychodont: 2

 3. Rostral tubuli: present (0), absent (1)
 > Friedman (2007), character 136.

->
+> - Character 24 in 'early gnathostome phylogeny dataset'.

 > - Zjy Onychodont: 0

 4. Rostral organ pores: absent (0), present (1).
 > Cloutier (1991a), Character 145; Friedman (2007), Character 145.

+> - Character XX in 'early gnathostome phylogeny dataset'.
 > - Clement *et al.* (in review): "Character 4 is linked to characters 5, 6 and 7."

 5. Anterior opening of rostral organ: within premaxilla (0), within separate rostral ossicles (1).
 > Cloutier (1991b), Character55; Forey (1991), Character34; Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 6.

+> - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Character 5 is linked to character 4."

 6. Posterior openings of rostral organ: widely separated close to anterior and posterior margins of preorbital (0), separated only by a narrow bridge of bone (1), confluent (2). (ordered)
 > Forey (1991), Character 35.

+> - Character XX in 'early gnathostome phylogeny dataset'.

-> - Burrow *et al.* (in review): "Forey (1991, char.
+> - Clement *et al.* (in review): "Forey (1991, char.
 35) defined a character to consider the condition in which the posterior openings of the rostral organ were confluent.
 We subdivided the original plesiomorphic condition into two conditions reflecting the relative distance separating the two pores on the preorbital.
 Forey (1980) mentioned that this character was linked with the presence of the preorbital (character 57); when the preorbital is absent it is not possible to code for the condition of the posterior openings of the rostral organ.
 The three character-states form a morphocline.
 Character 6 is linked to characters 4 and 57.“

 7. Posterior openings of rostral organ: anterior and posterior pores aligned horizontally (0), posterior pore offset posterodorsally to anterior pore (1).
 > Clement *et al.* (in review), Character 7.

+> - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Character 7 is linked to characters 4, 6 and 57."

 8. Premaxillae: fragmented (0), paired (1), fused (2).
 > Cloutier (1991a), Cloutier (1991b), Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Cavin et al. (2019), Cavin et al. (2020), Toriño *et al.* (2021), Character 4.

+> - Not in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "The character-states of Char.
 8 have been reorganized to obtain a morphocline.
 The condition observed in the out-group is paired premaxillae.
 The fragmented condition corresponds to a series of small elements located at the position of the premaxillae.
 The fused condition of Character 8 is partially linked with Character 1.“